 Urban Agriculture.
-Urban farming or community gardens which promote local food production and does not apply to private residential gardens.
-Livestock is prohibited.
+Urban farming or community gardens which promote local food production Livestock is prohibited.
+Private residential gardens are excluded and do not apply.

 Use groups.
 Use groups combine individual uses described in the LDR into groups of uses with similar impacts.
-Use groups are used in redevelopment zoning districts.
-Individual uses are defined in the glossary in Section 3.3 fuel sales; marine manufacturing, repair, and storage facilities; public access including launching facilities, and compatible supporting uses.
-This definition applies in Redevelopment Zoning Districts.
+Use groups are used in Redevelopment

+Zoning Districts.
+Individual uses are defined in the glossary in Section 3.3, Div.
+1, Article 3.